CallumHemsley/GRP-08/meetings.md

 * visit mode has several changes
 	* it can not unlock all the scrolls(collections)
-	* firstly, the user choose which building to visit
+	* firstly, the user chooses which building to visit
-	* secondly, introduction of the buidling， scrolls of the building, photos could be choosen.
+	* secondly, introduction of the building，scrolls of the building, photos could be chosen.
 Those items are shown as labelled-lists.

 * Tuesday night each one of us should finish our own part.
 Before Wednesday's meeting we should use latex to combine our work together
 ## 2018.11.21